chris-prener/MOEarthquakes/README.md

 # MOEarthquakes

 ## Introduction
 This repository has two goals.
 One, it provides an example of the project directory structure that is discussed in [Chapter 4](https://chris-prener.github.io/SSDSBook/organizing-projects.html) of [Sociospatial Data Science](https://chris-prener.github.io/SSDSBook).
-This is an extension of the project organization strategy by Greg Wilson, [Jenny Bryan](https://github.com/jennybc), and colleagues in their excellent article [*Good enough practices in scientific computing*](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005510).
+This is an extension of the project organization strategy discussed by Greg Wilson, [Jenny Bryan](https://github.com/jennybc), and colleagues in their excellent article [*Good enough practices in scientific computing*](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005510).

 Two, it provides working examples of a number of key skills for sociospatial data science: